THOMASELOVE/431-classes-2026/class06/README.md

 Content goes here (and this will appear under heading 1.1 Interpreting my Task 1 model in the Table of Contents)
 ```
-- **Blank lines after every code chunk, header, and paragraph** As I have done in all of the course materials, include a blank line after every code chunk, every header and every paragraph.
+- **The enter key is your friend.
+Use blank lines after every code chunk, header, and paragraph** As I have done in all of the course materials, include a blank line after every code chunk, every header and every paragraph.
 That way, R will format things properly.
-- **Making your code more legible** To ease reading for us, please hit ENTER at least after every `|>` in R code, and after every `+` in ggplot() code.
+- **The enter key is your friend.
+Making your code more legible** To ease reading for us, please hit ENTER at least after every `|>` in R code, and after every `+` in ggplot() code.
 Compare:

 ```
 task4dat <- cms_patient_experience |>